neura-sx/graphene-book/part1/windows_build.md

 The purpose of CMake is to create a Visual Studio solution for the BitShares source code.
 The `[Visual-Studio-Home]` placeholder stands for Visual Studio 2015 home folder, e.g.
 `C:\Program Files (x86)\Microsoft Visual Studio 14.0`
 Open a standard command prompt console and run the following commands:
-> Make sure you replace all placeholders with appropriate paths.

 ```
 cd [Graphene-Main]
 set GRAPHENE_AUX=[Graphene-Aux]